walterarable/developer.arable.com/docs/README.md

   -H 'Authorization: Bearer <Token>' \
 ```

-::: warning BETA NOTE
+::: warning VERSION NOTE
 Arable API v2 is in beta.
-See our change logs for release changes.
+See our changelog for release changes.
 :::